 Each lot can be bid on ‘online’ over a defined period of time (typically 2-3 weeks).
 At the end of the period, the bidder who has submitted the highest bid wins the lot, provided the bid exceeds the reserve price.

 All timed online auctions have an end-time displayed on the lot page.
 You can bid at any point from when the auction opens to when it closes.
-On the final day, lots close sequentially at regular intervals (normally 30 seconds).
+On the final day, lots start closing at 30 second intervals.
+However if there are lots of last minute bids on a particular lot, subsequent lots could close before bidding has finished on an earlier lot, ie the lots might not close sequentially.
+See below for further details re sniping, lot extensions and how to keep track of multiple lots.

 Placing a bid